Woodside, Queens: History of St. Pat's for All

 reasons.
 In the inaugural year of 2000, the parade attracted over 70 groups of people, including the Korean community honoring the important role that Irish nuns had played in their education, Chilean folk musicians honoring Bernardo O' Higgins, the founding father and first president of Chile, and the son of an Irish immigrant, children and their puppets, the Sunny Side Drum Corps, and LGBT organizations.
 Many never imagined being a part of a tradition that didn't allow anything that distracted the Catholic expression.
 Woodside parade stands out because it welcomes anyone who wearing of green regardless of race, creed or sexual orientation.
 "The St. Patrick's parade is the most significant expression of Irish culture and celebration in this city, and the parade in Queens, for many of us, was a first-time experience.
 It was the first parade since the first St. Patrick's parade in New York City, which was in 1762, [that] was open and welcoming to all".

 The parade has attracted such politicians as former New York City mayors Rudy Giuliani and Michael Bloomberg; Jason West, mayor of New Paltz, New York; former congressman Joseph Crowley, who represented the district; and former U.S. Senator and Secretary of State Hillary Clinton.

 St. Pat's for All Parade celebrated its 20th anniversary on March 3, 2019.

 Police and crime

 Woodside, Sunnyside, and Long Island City are patrolled by the 108th Precinct of the NYPD, located at 5-47 50th Avenue.
 The 108th Precinct ranked 25th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 19 per 100,000 people, Woodside and Sunnyside's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 163 per 100,000 people is lower than that of the city as a whole.

 The 108th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 88.2% between 1990 and 2018.
 The precinct reported 2 murders, 12 rapes, 90 robberies, 108 felony assaults, 109 burglaries, 490 grand larcenies, and 114 grand larcenies auto in 2018.
+In 2025, the precinct reported 2 murders, 22 rapes, 214 robberies, 297 felony assaults, 237 burglaries, 800 grand larcenies, and 253 grand larcenies auto.